Well met! I’m Beatriz Becker, writer and translator.

 Beatriz graduated in Public Administration in her native Brazil, and worked for a few years in the public service before going on to do a Master’s in the French-speaking University of Lausanne (Switzerland).
 During her stay in Switzerland she studied and got an intermediate-level diploma in Italian.

 After receiving her Master’s degree in 2017, Beatriz decided to return to her first love.
 She is now a writer, translator and storyteller based in São José dos Campos, Southeast Brazil.

-Beatriz has two short stories published: Seed Heart was featured in digital journal Carpe Bloom, and Henry V, Act II: Deleted Scene appeared in the historical fiction online magazine The Copperfield Review.
+Beatriz has two short stories published: Tree Heart was featured in the digital journal Lackington’s, and Henry V, Act II: Deleted Scene appeared in the historical fiction online magazine The Copperfield Review.

 Beatriz’s secret pleasure is being politically incorrect and using masculine forms to refer to both sexes.
 Her more public joys are outings in nature, and telling stories to anyone who will listen to her.

 Visit Beatriz’s LinkedIn profile for more details.